University of Lincoln: College of Arts, Social Sciences and Humanities

-The School of Sports and Exercise Science is based in the Human Performance Centre which houses labs containing treadmills and ergometers, gas and lactate measuring equipment, motion detection, impact analysis, and an endless pool.
-Programmes are endorsed by the Chartered Institute for the Management of Sport and Physical Activity, recognised by National Strength and Conditioning Association and accredited by the International Universities Strength and Conditioning Association.

-Business School

 The Lincoln International Business School (LIBS), based in the David Chiddick Building, offers undergraduate, postgraduate and doctoral-level programmes.
 As a member of AACSB it is noted for a cross-functional approach to business education and diverse methods of delivery.
 Courses feature accreditation from the Chartered Management Institute, Chartered Institute Of Professional Development and Chartered Institute Of Logistics And Transport.
-It also offers distance learning and executive education aimed at working professionals, and students can participate ih a student managed investment fund.
+It also offers distance learning and executive education aimed at working professionals, and students can participate in a student managed investment fund.

 Governance

-Vice-Chancellors
+Vice-chancellors

-Professor Neal Juster was installed as Vice-Chancellor of the university in October 2021, having previously served as Deputy Vice Chancellor at the University of Glasgow.
-His background is in mechanical engineering where he was Pro Vice-Principal, Dean of the Faculty of Engineering at the University of Strathclyde and Senior Lecturer in the Department of Mechanical Engineering, University of Leeds.
-The following have served as Vice-Chancellor of the university:
+Neal Juster was installed as vice-chancellor of the university in October 2021, having previously served as deputy vice chancellor at the University of Glasgow.
+His background is in mechanical engineering where he was pro vice-principal, dean of the faculty of engineering at the University of Strathclyde and senior lecturer in the department of mechanical engineering, University of Leeds.
+The following have served as vice-chancellor of the university: